 We left the anchorage at 11:30 and motored for 3.4 M to Karaloz Liman [36° 11' N 29° 53.4' E] (12:05).
 Karaloz Liman is on the South side of Kekova island and it is completely land locked and very beautiful.
 We anchored and took out 2 shore lines.
 Alice did very well holding the boat in place under reverse power while I tied the first line and brought it back to Thetis.
 The inlet is so narrow that the wind, if it were to increase and change direction, could move us to the rocks of the opposite side from which we are anchored.
 Again we did not do very much.
 We swam and watched other boats mooring.
 There were only two gulets and the cove was very quiet.

 We had a pasta dinner with a tomato and basil sauce that I had bought last year in Cagliari, Sardenia.
 For the past two days the Navtex has been giving gale warnings for Cavo Doro, and tonight it included the Karpathos sea.
-For our location, Taurus, the forecast is 3-4 Bft and calm seas.
+For our location, Taurus, the forecast was 3-4 Bft and calm seas.
 Alice, nevertheless was scared.

 Monday September 8, 1997 Day 32

 We left at 8:30.
 No wind again so we motored.
 The sea was dead calm and the view so nice that we did not want to obstruct it with the tent, despite the heat.
 As we approached Kaş there was some swell.
 We entered the Kaş [36° 11.8' N, 29° 38.6' E] harbor at 11:30 crossing 17.7 M. As soon as the boat slowed down we felt the merciless heat.
 We docked without any problem.
-Alice is getting very good at anchoring in tight harbors.
+Alice was getting very good at anchoring in tight harbors.

 After installing the passarella, we connected the boat with the electricity and water.
 Our friend the harbor master came and greeted us and asked about Nikos and the Faneromeni.
 We went ashore to the market place and had a light lunch of gözleme in a shady spot which was followed by çay (tea) at the park.
 Time was standing still in the heat.
 Back on-board we kept sprinkling the tent with water just to keep the heat bearable.
 We filled the tank and the empty jerry can with diesel fuel from the truck.
 In the evening we went to the Phellos car rental and made arrangements for a car.